Show more

 Information Briefing Session for Childminders Webinar

 These are designed to support childminders working within Early Years on a strategic and practical level.
-In this session we will update on the latest national updates, including the new EYFS for Childminders, DfE, Ofsted and related non-statutory guidance, explore the key messages and bust some myths.
+In this session we will update on the latest national updates, including DfE, Ofsted and related non-statutory guidance, explore the key messages and implications and bust some myths.

 This session will provide you with up-to-date current information and news from the early years sector, along with networking opportunities with colleagues and members of the Early Years team.